holoviz/panel/doc/getting_started/core_concepts.md

 pn.Row(pn.bind(square, x))
 ```

-The `pn.bind` function let's us bind widgets (and parameter **objects**) to a function that returns an object to be displayed.
+The `pn.bind` function lets us bind widgets (and parameter **objects**) to a function that returns an object to be displayed.
 Once bound the function can be added to a layout or rendered directly using `pn.panel` and `.servable()`.
 In this way you can express reactivity between widgets and output very easily.

 :::{admonition} Reminder
 :class: info